Jamal Bhuyan: Club career

 Bhuyan began his senior career with Danish 2nd Division club Hellerup IK, where he spent 3 seasons and scored one goal in one match.

-In 2012, Bhuyan joined the Abahani Limited Dhaka, one of the biggest clubs in Bangladesh.
+In 2012, Bhuyan joined Abahani Limited Dhaka, one of the biggest clubs in Bangladesh.
 After a two-year stint, during which he also made his national team debut, he returned to Denmark for a brief period, playing for the second division clubs BK Avarta and Avedøre IF.

 In 2014, Bhuyan returned to Bangladesh by joining the Sheikh Jamal Dhanmondi Club.
 In his debut season, he won the domestic double, lifting both the 2015 Bangladesh Premier League and 2015 Federation Cup.
 He also earned his first continental trophy, winning the 2014 King's Cup in Bhutan.
 He later went on to make six appearances for the club in their disappointing 2016 AFC Cup campaign.
 In 2016, he moved to Sheikh Russel KC, with whom he scored two goals in the league.

 In the 2017–18 season, Bhuyan joined the Saif SC.
 He played for the Chittagong Abahani on loan only in the 2019 Sheikh Kamal International Club Cup.
-He scored one goal against the Young Elephants FC.
+He scored one goal against Laos club Young Elephants.
 In 2019, he was made captain of the Saif SC.
 In 2020, he joined the Indian club Kolkata Mohammedan in the I-League on a season-long loan deal.
 In the match against the Churchill Brothers, Bhuyan became only the second Bangladeshi to captain an Indian football club when he wore the armband for Mohammedan, the first being Monem Munna who captained East Bengal in the 1990s.

-In August 2023, Jamal joined the Argentine club Club Sol de Mayo in the Torneo Federal A, following months of speculation.
-Initially, he was set to remain at the Sheikh Russel KC, as the club included him in their squad list for the 2023–24 season, however, Jamal confirmed his transfer to Sol de Mayo after Sheikh Russel failed to pay his dues from the previous year.
+In August 2023, Bhuyan joined the Argentine club Club Sol de Mayo in the Torneo Federal A, following months of speculation.
+Initially, he was set to remain at the Sheikh Russel KC, as the club included him in their squad list for the 2023–24 season, however, Bhuyan confirmed his transfer to Sol de Mayo after Sheikh Russel failed to pay his dues from the previous year.

 International career

-In 2008, at age 18, Bhuyan was sent an offer letter to represent the Bangladesh national football team from the Bangladesh Football Federation.
+In 2008, at age 18, Bhuyan was sent an offer letter to represent the Bangladesh national team from the Bangladesh Football Federation.
 However, he had to turn down the offer due to family complications.

-On 31 August 2013, Bhuyan made his debut for the Bangladesh national football team against Nepal in the 2013 SAFF Championship, becoming the first non-resident player to represent the national side.
+On 31 August 2013, Bhuyan made his debut for Bangladesh against Nepal in the 2013 SAFF Championship, becoming the first non-resident player to represent the national side.
 Bhuyan became the MVP (most valuable player) in the Bangabandhu Cup where eight countries took part.
-On 19 August 2018, Bhuyan scored the winning goal in the stoppage time in a 1–0 victory over the Qatar national under-23 football team to help the Bangladesh national under-23 football team qualify for the round of 16 in the 2018 Asian Games and also created history by making Bangladesh qualify for the first time in the Asian Games's knockout stage.
+On 19 August 2018, Bhuyan scored the winning goal in the stoppage time in a 1–0 victory over the Qatar U23 to help the Bangladesh under-23 national team qualify for the round of 16 in the 2018 Asian Games and also created history by making Bangladesh qualify for the first time in the Asian Games's knockout stage.